saturnlighting/road-traffic-fatalities-by-light-condition/README.md

 Several questions arise:

-- What happens to other vulnerable road users such as cyclists?
-Is the number of fatality cyclists increasing as much as the number of pedestrians?
+- Is the number of fatality cyclists increasing as much as the number of pedestrians?
 And how does the darkness influence fatality in cyclists?

 - Is the increase in pedestrian fatalities and darkness a trend unique